 The model develops and optimises training methods to prevent and aid recovery from sports injuries related to the anterior cruciate ligament (ACL).
 We use the computational model to explore differences in ACL forces across maturation in females and examines if and how footwear can change ACL forces.
 This model will be able to run in real-time for future training applications.

-Our research utilises the computing capacity of the School of Allied Health Sciences to formulate and test mathematical models of ACL loading.
+Our research utilises the computing capacity of the School of Health Sciences and Social Work to formulate and test mathematical models of ACL loading.

 Team Leaders: A/Prof Chris Vertullo, Dr David Saxby, Prof David Lloyd